 What is VRAM?

 Video Random Access Memory, also known as VRAM, is a memory that resides on a video graphics board to maintain visual data between frames.
-VRAM serves as the primary storage site for graphics-related information while the CPU deals with non-graphics-related tasks.
+VRAM is the primary storage site for graphics-related information, while the CPU deals with non-graphics-related tasks.

 VRAM is a specialized form of RAM that is used to directly store the elements (pixels, lines, etc.) of video data.